2013 – Gluten Free Living

 I’ve made wholesale changes to the original recipe which was titled, “Mom’s Mostaccioli.”
 Besides adding the spices I changed out the American cheese recommended in the recipe for real cheese.
 I use either cheddar, Colby-Jack, Monterey Jack, or a combination of any of these cheeses.
-So while Taste of Home’s recipe was the inspiration for my Mostaccioli Supper, my changes are so dramatic that you would barely recognize the original.
+Taste of Home’s original recipe was the inspiration for my Mostaccioli Supper.
+But my changes are so dramatic that you would barely recognize the original.

 When I initially posted this recipe in June 2012, it was the very early days of my blog.
 My pictures back then were of such poor quality as to be embarrassing!
-I recently remade this recipe for our family, updating the recipe as well as the pictures, so you can have a better depiction of what this casserole is supposed to look like.
+I recently remade this recipe (December 2014) for our family.
+I updated the recipe as well as the pictures.
+That way, you can have a better depiction of what this casserole is supposed to look like.

 Mostaccioli Supper is such a tasty pasta dish.
 I have used this recipe with almost any kind of noodle but it works exceptionally well with ziti and tubular noodles.
 These ones are gluten free.

 The main difference with this casserole over most Italian pasta dishes is this uses a cheddar or Colby-Jack cheese rather than mozzarella or parmesan.

 If you’re looking for a tasty, kid-friendly pasta recipe, Mostaccioli Supper is it.